MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 1. In the **Machine Name** field, enter the IP address of your device.
     * You can find the IP address on your HoloLens 2 under **Settings > Network & Internet > Advanced Options**.
-    * We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature.
+    * We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature:

     ![The Debugging settings in Project Settings dialog with Machine Name set](./hololens2-images/visualstudio_remote_ip.png)